-In July 2007, the FDA determined that our Isolator® system is a Class II device and granted us 510(k) clearance to market our Isolator® system for the ablation of cardiac tissue.
-During 2007, the FDA approved our clinical trial, ABLATE.
-Notwithstanding the FDA's decision, in order to market our Isolator® system for the treatment of AF, the FDA will require that we seek approval through submission to the FDA of a PMA.
+In July 2007 the FDA determined that our Isolator system is a Class II device and granted us 510(k) clearance to market our Isolator system for the ablation of cardiac tissue.
+During 2007 the FDA approved our clinical trial, ABLATE.
+In order to market our Isolator system for the treatment of AF, the FDA will require that we seek approval through submission to the FDA of a PMA.
 Submission of a PMA is a much more demanding process than the 510(k) notification process.
-Both 510(k)s and PMAs must now be submitted with a potentially substantial user fee payment to the FDA, although certain exemptions and waivers can apply, including certain exemptions and waivers for small businesses.
+Both 510(k)s and PMAs must now be submitted with a potentially substantial user fee payment to the FDA, although certain exemptions and waivers of the user fee can apply, including certain exemptions and waivers for small businesses.

 510(k) Clearance Pathway.
 When 510(k) clearance is required, we must submit a notification to the FDA demonstrating that our proposed device is substantially equivalent to a predicate device, previously cleared and legally marketed 510(k) device or a device that was in commercial distribution before May 28, 1976 for which the FDA has not yet called for the submission of a PMA.
 The FDA is required to respond to a 510(k) notification within 90 days of submission, but the response may be a request for additional information or data, including clinical data.
 As a practical matter, 510(k) clearance often takes significantly longer than 90 days and may take up to a year or more.
 If the FDA determines that the device, or its intended use, is not substantially equivalent to a previously-cleared device or use, the device is automatically placed into Class III, requiring the submission of a PMA.
-Any modification to a 510(k)-cleared device that would constitute a major change in its intended use, design or manufacture, requires a new 510(k) clearance or, possibly, in connection with safety and effectiveness, approval of a PMA.
+Any modification to a 510(k) clearance or, possibly, in connection with safety and effectiveness, approval of a PMA.
 The FDA requires every manufacturer to make the determination regarding a new 510(k) submission in the first instance, but the FDA may review any manufacturer's decision.
-We have made modifications to elements of our products, but we do not believe that such modifications will require us to seek additional 510(k) clearance.
-The FDA may not agree with our decisions regarding whether new 510(k) clearances are required.
-If the FDA disagrees with us and requires us to submit a new 510(k) or PMA, we may be required to cease marketing or to recall the modified product until we obtain clearance or approval.
-In addition, we could be subject to significant regulatory fines or penalties.
-Furthermore, our products could be subject to recall if the FDA determines, for any reason, that our products are not safe or effective.
-Delays in receipt or failure to receive clearances or approvals, the loss of previously received clearances or approvals, or the failure to comply with existing or future regulatory requirements could reduce our sales, profitability and future growth prospects.
+We have made modifications to elements of our products for which we did not believe that such modifications required us to seek additional 510(k) clearance.

 Premarket Approval Pathway.
 A PMA must be submitted to the FDA if the device cannot be cleared through the 510(k) process and is not otherwise exempt.
-The PMA process is much more demanding than the 510(k) notification process.
 A PMA must be supported by extensive data, including but not limited to technical, preclinical, clinical trials, manufacturing and labeling to demonstrate to the FDA's satisfaction the safety and effectiveness of the device.